ada-lin/dish-recommender/README.md

 I also removed menu items with prices under $3, as these were mostly beverages or small side dishes, which were not the main focus of my recommendation engine.

 ## Model Building
 The model I used to inform my recommendations relied on two techniques in Natural Language Processing: Named Entity Recognition and Sentiment Analysis.
-I used named entity recognition to identify where menu items were mentioned in the Yelp reviews and then performed sentiment analysis to determine whether the items were mentioned in a positive manner or negatively.
+I used named entity recognition to identify where menu items were mentioned in the Yelp reviews and then performed sentiment analysis to determine whether the items were mentioned in a positive manner or a negative manner.

 ### Named Entity Recognition
+In order to rate each restaurant's menu items, I had to figure out how to identify mentions of specific dishes in the reviews and then match those up to their menu designations.
+This task would be way easier if every Yelp reviewer referred to a dish by its proper name on the menu.
+However, natural language is messier than this and people do not always call dishes by their menu name, often using colloquial or generic phrases to refer to those dishes instead.
+For example:

+[menu name example]
+[review example]

 - split each review up by sentence
 - used TextBlob's entities tagger to filter out only named entities in each sentence
 - trained a tfidf vectorizer on the restaurant's menu item names
 - computed cosine similarity for each sentence (with named entities only) with each menu item and considered a "match" to be when cosine similarity > 0.6

 ### Sentiment Analysis
+After picking out the named entities using my matching algorithm, I then needed to calculate how

 Instead of relying on review ratings to determine the polarity of a Yelp review, I wanted to analyze each sentence in the review separately.
 I chose to do so because I figured that within the same review, a user could mention dishes that they both liked and disliked.
 Additionally, ratings are influenced by factors other than food satisfaction, such as restaurant service and ambiance.
 I did not want these factors influencing my dish recommendations, so I chose to analyze only those sentences that mentioned menu items (identified through my named entity recognition model).

 I calculated the polarities of these sentences by initiating a TextBlob object for each sentence and then using the `sentiment.polarity` attribute from the class.
 The polarity score ranges from -1 to 1, with positive scores representing favorable attitudes and more negative scores representing the degree of dislike.